 Students shall not assign or sublet their housing license to any part or all of the premises.
-Subletting includes short-term or temporary rental arrangements including, but not limited to, those offered through peer-to-peer accommodation services such as Airbnb, Craigslist, or Couchsurfing.
-Assigning or subletting may result in discipline and/or license revocation without compensation.
+Subletting includes short-term or temporary rental arrangements including, but not limited to, those offered through peer-to-peer accommodation services including but not limited to Airbnb, Craigslist, or Couchsurfing.
+Assigning or subletting may result in disciplinary measures and/or license revocation without compensation.